|Published||Report Code||Available Format||Pages|

 Self-Checkout Systems Market Overview

-The global self-checkout systems market was valued at $2,522.1 million in 2017 and is forecasted to witness a CAGR of 10.7% during 2018–2023.
+The global self-checkout systems market was valued at $2,522.1 million in 2017 and is forecast to witness a CAGR of 10.7% during 2018–2023.
 The major factors supporting the market growth are advancements in technology, the growing demand for modern store formats, increasing focus on leveraging the self-service technology to meet customer needs, and shift from traditional payment system to cashless environment.

 APAC SELF-CHECKOUT SYSTEMS MARKET, BY MOUNTING TYPE, $M (2013–2023)

 Based on mounting type, the self-checkout systems market has been categorized into standalone and wall-mounted & countertop systems.
 Between the two, wall-mounted & countertop systems are predicted to witness faster growth, with an expected CAGR of 12.7%, during the forecast period.
 The smaller stores are also deploying self-checkout systems to provide a better customer experience.
 With lesser space at hand, these stores are more inclined toward the deployment of wall-mounted and countertop-type self-checkout systems.

 Based on model type, the global self-checkout systems market is categorized into cashless model and cash model.
 Of these, the cashless model category held the larger share in 2017 and is also projected to witness the faster growth during the forecast period.
 This is attributed to the fact that the populace, globally, is accepting technological changes associated with transactions and the payment process.
 The adoption of self-checkout systems has been co-related with cashless payments, and it has been observed that customers prefer cashless payment methods over cash-based ones owing to the increasing focus toward digitization and ease of access to money, using electronic transactions, worldwide.